Hey! Westward Ho!

 When you find a place like Westward Ho! that naturally has an “!” in its name, you know it’s going to be good.
 And the excitement is infectious!
 If we’re talking about kiteboarding spots in the UK, then Westward Ho!’s is up there with the best.

 Plus, it’s not every day you come across a kitesurfing mecca in the quaint Northam Burrows Country Park, with a name chosen from an 1800’s Charles Kingsley best-seller (true story).
 It was written in a bid to win over the nation’s hearts and attract tourists to this Atlantic-facing seaside town.
-Admittedly, it has taken almost 200 years to bring in the punters and unfortunately, many still don’t know about this place… which is great news for you because not only do you have a serious Atlantic playground to kiteboard, you also have it pretty much to yourself.
+Admittedly, it has taken almost 200 years to bring in the punters and unfortunately, many still don’t know about this place … which is great news for you because not only do you have a serious Atlantic kiteboarding playground, you also have it pretty much to yourself.

 Ahhh, Devon.
 It doesn’t matter where you are in the UK, Devon always fills us with a smile and a warm heart.
 Thatched rooves, homemade cider and clotted cream, Westward Ho!is full of charm.
 On the North Devon coast approximately two hours from Bristol, Northam Burrows is one of the best beaches in the UK for kite sports.